Forest Hills Supports Better Teaching with Technology Using LanSchool Air

 And because the software is cloud-based, updates happen automatically.
 “I don’t have to do that on my end, which is yet another advantage,” Schaalma notes.

 With LanSchool Air, teachers can spend more time leading high-quality learning, instead of struggling to manage students’ use of devices.
 As Forest Hills teachers have seen their colleagues benefit from the solution, use of the platform has quickly spread across the district.

 “Teachers like being able to blank out students’ screens to get their attention,” Schaalma observes.
 “Technology can be very distracting for students, with the wealth of content at their fingertips.
 LanSchool Air helps teachers keep their students focused on the task at hand.
 Teachers can see what students are doing online and pull them back into the lesson if their attention wanders.”

 The platform also makes it much easier to communicate with students and push out websites, ensuring that every student is using the same resource.
 “It’s a time saver for teachers, so their time can be focused on teaching,” she notes.

 Shortly after adopting LanSchool Air, one teacher wrote to Schaalma and said: “I absolutely love this!
 It has made a big difference in my classroom by keeping kids focused and making instruction more efficient.”

 The Bottom Line

-Using LanSchool Air, which was easy to deploy among nearly 10,000 students and 600 teachers, Forest Hills is helping educators become more successful in teaching with Chromebooks—even though students don’t have their own dedicated device.
-The district has found that LanSchool Air is the perfect solution for managing students’ technology use, whether schools have a shared-device environment or a one-to-one learning initiative.
+Using LanSchool Air, which was easy to deploy among nearly 10,000 students and 600 teachers, Forest Hills is helping educators become more successful in teaching with technology—even though students don’t have their own dedicated device.
+The district has found that LanSchool Air is the perfect solution for managing students’ devices, whether schools have a shared-device environment or a one-to-one learning initiative.

 “Our teachers can now control the learning environment for students more effectively,” Schaalma concludes, “which has led to better instruction.”